 Take a look for yourself with the video below.

-O – On-campus and off-campus accommodation
+O – On-campus accommodation

 At the University of Roehampton, we can offer all new students a place in halls.
 Whether you prefer a high-end room, or a more affordable option, we’ve got something for everyone.